ZacBlanco/TrackRunnr/README.md

 ```

-If all the tests pass then your system is ready to begin devlopment!
+If all the tests pass then your system is ready to begin development!
 You can now start your own local copy with

 ```bash
 npm start